ADHAYA-Technos/Automated-Information-Retrieval-and-Summarization-for-Academic-Research-Articles/RAG_Models(notebooks)/DAIT_DEHANE_Yacine/Agentic_RAG_deepseek/readme.txt

 Agentic RAG → Great for retrieving & summarizing relevant sections.
 DeepSeek-1.5 → May work better for full-document summarization.
 Hybrid Approach → 🔥 Best of both worlds: Use RAG for retrieval + DeepSeek-1.5 for summarization.
-Would you like me to write benchmarking code for comparing Agentic RAG vs. DeepSeek-1.5? 🚀